goxul/goxul.github.io/about.md

 permalink: /about/
 ---

 I'm a computer science undergrad, currently studying in Mumbai.
-I like to work with data.

 ### More Information